-In addition, International Medical Corps has been implementing sexual and gender-based violence (SGBV) programming in these refugee camps to provide psychosocial support and treatment for survivors of GBV.
+In addition, International Medical Corps has been implementing gender-based violence (GBV) programming in these refugee camps to provide psychosocial support and treatment for survivors of GBV.

 With support from the United Nations Population Fund, our health programmes in Ethiopia focus on the maternal and reproductive health of communities in food insecure areas.
 International Medical Corps trains health care providers and traditional birth attendants on clean, safe delivery practices, antenatal and postnatal care, family planning, GBV prevention, adolescent reproductive health services, and treatment and management of sexually transmitted infections, including HIV.